 Now, run Registry Editor with ExecTI.
 Voila, you can make any changes under that Registry key!

-ExecTI supports Windows 7, Windows 8/8.1 and Windows 10.
+ExecTI supports Windows 7, Windows 8/8.1, Windows 10 and Windows 11.
 It should work under Windows Vista too, but I am not able to test it there.

 Before you download the app, here is the note of caution: